Jiaxuan-Li/MGU-Net/README.md

 ### Results on the public dataset
 <div align=center><img width="700" src="https://github.com/Jiaxuan-Li/MGU-Net/blob/main/figs/fig4.png"/></div>
+For more results, please refer to our [paper](https://arxiv.org/abs/2102.04799)

 ## Citation
-If you use this code or dataset for your research, please cite the following papers:
+If you use the codes or collected dataset for your research, please cite the following papers:
 ```
 @misc{li2021multiscale,
   title={Multi-scale GCN-assisted two-stage network for joint segmentation of retinal layers and disc in peripapillary OCT images},